data-gymnasia/courses/content/linear-algebra/content.md

 ::: .exercise
 **Exercise**
 Find a formula in terms of $\mathbf{u}$ and $\mathbf{v}$ which represents the vector from the head of $\mathbf{v}$ to the head of $\mathbf{u}$ when $\mathbf{u}$ and $\mathbf{v}$ are situated so that their tails coincide.

+_Note_: Two vectors' tails coincide when they originate from the same point.
 :::

     x-quill